DrLex0/quake-frogbots/waypoint/README.md

 ## Advanced

+### Unreachable markers

+This is optional, but can prevent the bot from doing certain dumb things.
+Markers can be flagged as being _unreachable,_ which means the bot should avoid getting near them.
+Bots will avoid making jumps that end up near an unreachable marker.
+The bot will also totally ignore items flagged as unreachable, no matter how juicy they may seem.

+To set a marker as unreachable: set display mode `Z` to “Display type,” and use `V` to select “unreachable node.”
+Then activate the marker and right-click (`MOUSE2`).

+If there are lava or slime pits, or deadly traps, it may be a good idea to place some unreachable markers in them.
+Look at `dm4` or `start` for examples.
+The markers should have some zone number, but do not need to have paths.
+If however there is a way out of the trap, by all means add an exit route.

 ### Setting up a shootable door
 This is for doors like the one in `dm6`.
 Originally, the Frogbot source had everything hard-coded for this level, it was the only door the bots could handle.
 This has been extended by _DrLex_ to allow other doors, also vertical ones like the bookcase in `hohoho2`.
 (For historical reasons, the `dm6_door` name was kept in the source code and the tool.)